gnugat/redaktilo/doc/01-tutorial.md

 <?php
 require_once __DIR__.'/vendor/autoload.php';

-use Gnugat\Redaktilo\DependencyInjection\StaticContainer;
+use Gnugat\Redaktilo\EditorFactory;

-$editor = StaticContainer::makeEditor();
+$editor = EditorFactory::createEditor();
 ```

-This is the only class you need to manipulate, and its stateless: you can use
+This is the only class you need to manipulate and its stateless: you can use
 the same instance in your whole application.

 Let's consider the following file: